English

 Definition

 Day Count Convention refers to the methodology used in finance to calculate the number of days between two dates, primarily for the purpose of determining interest payments on loans, bonds and derivatives.
-Understanding different day count conventions is essential for accurate financial calculations and maintaining clarity in financial agreements.
+This convention plays a critical role in various financial instruments and understanding the different day count conventions is essential for accurate financial calculations and maintaining clarity in financial agreements.
+As financial markets become more complex, the significance of these conventions continues to grow.

 Importance of Day Count Convention